 Agency: Center for Family Life and Recovery

-Saturday March 3, 2012, youth volunteers from the Young Scholars Liberty Partnership Program (YSLPP) participated in Utica’s version of America’s Greatest Heart Run and Walk.
-Prior to walking in the event, the youth volunteers raised $1,000 for the American Heart Association.
-Many family members of the youth volunteers have been affected by heart disease and the walk was more special, because they walked in their family members’ memory.
+Summary: Saturday March 2, 2013, youth volunteers from the Young Scholars Liberty Partnership Program (YSLPP) participated in Utica’s version of America’s Greatest Heart Run and Walk.
+Prior to walking in the event, the youth volunteers raised $1,200 for the American Heart Association.
+This has been an annual event for YSLPP.
+The event has been one of YSLPP’s most popular volunteer initiatives, because many of their family members have been affected by heart disease.

-Saturday April 28, 2012, youth volunteers from YSLPP volunteered their time and cleaned yards for senior citizens in Oneida County’s 4th Annual Intergenerational Spring Clean-Up.
+On Sunday April 21, 2013, YSLPP youth volunteers volunteered their time and cleaned yards for senior citizens in Oneida County’s 5th Annual Intergenerational Spring Clean-Up.

-On Saturday October 20, 2012, YSLPP youth volunteers volunteered their time and cleaned yards for senior citizens who physically can’t do the work or financially can’t afford to have the work done, in Oneida County’s 4th Annual Intergenerational Fall Clean-Up.
+YSLPP youth volunteers volunteered their time and cleaned senior citizen’s yards on Sunday October 27, 2013 in Oneida County’s 5th Annual Intergenerational Fall Clean-Up.

 On Saturday November 23, 2013, youth volunteers from the Compeer Program assisted with all operational aspects; setting up food and drink stations, keeping the event space clean, etc., at Christmas on Main Street at Union Station in Utica.
 The youth volunteers asked and helped many of the attendees write cards to veteran and service members.
 Over 300 cards were collected that day.
 The youth volunteers really enjoyed working with the people, making the cards for the veterans and service members.